athdeleonardis/type-safety/README.md

 # type-safety
-A library for type safety (validation and reformatting) in JavaScript, written in typescript.
+A library for type safety (validation and reformatting) in JavaScript, written in TypeScript.